Should I wear a mask to protect myself from influenza?

 Answer From Pritish K. Tosh, M.D.

-Influenza A and B viruses travel through the air in droplets when someone with the infection coughs, sneezes or talks.
+Influenza is caused by viruses.
+These viruses travel through the air in droplets when someone with the infection coughs, sneezes or talks.
 You can inhale the droplets directly.
-Or you can pick up the germs from an object — such as a telephone or computer keyboard — and then transfer them to your eyes, nose or mouth.
+Or you can pick up the germs from an object, such as a computer keyboard, and then transfer the germs to your eyes, nose or mouth.

 Pritish K. Tosh, M.D.